AfterShip/aftership-sdk-python/README.rst

 APIv3 object
 ------------

-APIv3 object is used to maked API calls.
+APIv3 object is used to make API calls.
 Object cunstructor:

 .. code-block:: python

     class aftership.APIv3(key, max_calls_per_sec=10, datetime_convert=True)

-key is AfterShip API key. max_calls_per_sec represents maximum number of calls provided each second. datetime_convert provides timestamp strings conversion to datetime in API output.
+#. **key** is AfterShip API key
+#. **max_calls_per_sec** represents maximum number of calls provided for each second (10 is a limit for single client, but you might want to set less if you have multiple parallel API objects)
+#. **datetime_convert** provides timestamp strings conversion to datetime in API output

 Make API calls
 --------------